Programs & Services

 Advocacy - Government spending for childhood cancer is less than minimal.
 Only 4% of the National Cancer Institute's budget is dedicated to childhood cancer research funding.
 Our children are worth more than 4% of the budget.
 We will keep advocating for improvements by pushing out elected officials to make changes, informing and making government officials aware of the lack of help available for children with cancer, and help the researchers that are searching for a cure.

-When an action group becomes a Sammy's Superheroes Sidekick, they can give their donors a tax receipt allowing that donor to get the tax benefits from their gift.
-The gift is donated to Sammy's Superheroes Sidekicks in honor of their groups name (ie Lolo's Angels).
+When a group becomes a Sammy's Superheroes Sidekick, they can give their donors a tax receipt allowing that donor to get the tax benefits from their gift.
+The gift is donated to Sammy's Superheroes Sidekicks in honor of their groups name (ie Ava's Army).
 The program is designed to allow groups to continue to honor the brave loved one their group is named after, but still make a difference.
-The Sidekick can then choose what type of childhood cancer research they would like their funds to support.
+The Sidekick can then choose what type of childhood cancer research they would like their funds to support or allow Sammy's Superheroes to choose a project in need of funding.

 As more Sidekicks join the program, money can be pooled with other Sidekicks to increase the amount of the grant, thus making a bigger impact in the research process.
 So for example, a $5,000 donation can be a part of a $50,000 grant, and the group raising it has now made a bigger impact than they could have with just a $5,000 gift.